CosSGD: Communication-Efficient Federated Learning with a Simple Cosine-Based Quantization: Nonlinear quantization with cosine function

-The above quantization for gradients, referred to $Q_{g}$, is built on $Q_{\theta}$ for angles and biased, because $\mathbb{E}(Q_{\theta}(\bm{\Theta}))\neq\bm{\Theta}$.
-In~\cite{alistarh2017qsgd,wen2017terngrad}, an unbiased quantization is achieved according to a probablistic procedure.
-Likewise, our cosine-based quantization can be extended with the probablistic scheme, satisfying the unbiasedness.
+We refer to the above vector quantization as $Q_v$, which is built on $Q_{\theta}$, a biased linear quantization on the angle space.
+As pointed by~\cite{alistarh2017qsgd,wen2017terngrad}, the original quantization is biased because $\mathbb{E}[Q_{\theta}(\bm{\Theta})]\neq\bm{\Theta}$.
+Accordingly, an unbiased quantization is achieved by a probabilistic procedure.
+Likewise, our cosine-based quantization can be extended with the probabilistic scheme, satisfying the unbiasedness.
 Formally, our unbiased $s$-bits quantization is defined as

-where $v=\frac{\bm{\Theta}-b}{\pi-2b}\times(2^s)$, $p=v-\lfloor v \rfloor$, and $\lfloor \cdot \rfloor$ is the round down operator.
-Finally, both our biased and unbiased methods return a quantized vector $Q_{\theta}(\bm{\Theta})$, the norm of the original gradient vector $\|\textbf{g}\|_2$, and the bound $b_{\theta}$.
+where $v=\frac{\bm{\Theta}-b}{\pi-2b}\times(2^s-1)$, $p=v-\lfloor v \rfloor$, and $\lfloor \cdot \rfloor$ is the round down operator.
+Finally, both our biased and unbiased methods return a quantized vector $Q_{\theta}(\bm{\Theta})$, the norm of the original gradient vector $\|\textbf{v}\|_2$, and the bound $b_{\theta}$.
 The gradients can be computed on the server by reversing the process.